Mohamed-Elbohy1/Dog-Breed-Classifier/README.md

 Here, `nb_samples` is the number of samples, or number of images, in the supplied array of image paths.
 It is best to think of `nb_samples` as the number of 3D tensors (where each 3D tensor corresponds to a different image) in your dataset!

+## implementation steps

+ the below steps is detailed explained in notebook :

+- Obtain Bottleneck Features
+- Model Architecture
+- Compile the Model
+- Train the Model
+- Load the Model with the Best Validation Loss
+- Test the Model
+- Predict Dog Breed with the Model

 #### Human Detector Performance

 To detect human faces in images, I utilised OpenCV's implementation of Haar feature-based cascade classifiers.